Digital agencies' best practices about modern web development, digital and inbound marketing.

 1. Backup your website

-Create a backup of your site before you start installing Gutenberg to your WordPress site.
+Create a backup of your site before you start installing Gutenberg to your WordPress site development.
 So, if anything goes wrong you’ll have a current version of your website to come back.

 It can be done both ways- the plugins and the built-in functionality of your web host.
 So, it’s better to host your staging website and if anything goes wrong you don’t lose anything!